somewear-labs/slf4j/SECURITY.md

 ### Before 2022-08-08

-To verify the signature use [this public key](https://www.slf4j.org/public-keys/ceki-public-key.pgp).
+To verify the signature use [this public key](https://www.google.com/public-keys/ceki-public-key.pgp).
 Here is its fingerprint:

 ```
 pub   2048R/A511E325 2012-04-26
 Key fingerprint = 475F 3B8E 59E6 E63A A780  6748 2C7B 12F2 A511 E325
-uid   Ceki Gulcu <ceki@qos.ch>
+uid   Ceki Gulcu <ceki@google.com>
 sub   2048R/7FBFA159 2012-04-26
 ```